crooks-s/student-files/README.md

 7. Event listeners and event handlers
 8. Modal creation and handling

+## Improvement
+Could add a search function.

+## Running the Project
+Clone the project, and simply open ```index.html```
+<br /> Otherwise, I have a live version [here](https://crooks-s.github.io/student-files/).

+## Author
-Author: Sean Crooks
+Sean Crooks

+## Contributions
-<br>Contributions: Team Treehouse supplied all files except 'scripts.js'.
+Team Treehouse supplied all files except 'scripts.js'.
 This file was created and written solely by author.